Remembering the Jewish community of North Macedonia with Maccabi Playtika Tel Aviv

 In the photo: Robert Singer, Chairman of the Center for Jewish Impact

-“I am very excited about this event,” Mizrahi said.
+“I am very excited about this event,” said Shimon Mizrahi.
 “In Israel, everyone knows what happened in the Holocaust but there is not enough awareness of what happened in North Macedonia – and therefore there is great importance to such an event, which can bring the story of Macedonian Jews to global consciousness.

 “It is clear that Maccabi and Zionism have always gone and will always go together, and the name Maccabi comes from this source.
 All of it is connected, and I am proud that we have a connection to commemorate the Jews of North Macedonia together with the Jewish Impact Center and the Ministry of Foreign Affairs,” Mizrahi added.